At the tender age of 16, I played summer basketball in the Netherlands and Belgium and resided in places like Amsterdam, Bruges, and Antwerp.

 Live Like a Local

-If the culture isn’t relaxed about meeting strangers, then I start most interactions.
-People from non-touristy places often want to know why a foreigner is visiting.
-I use this as an easy conversation starter.
+If the culture isn’t relaxed about meeting strangers, then I spark most interactions.
+People from non-touristy places often want to know why a foreigner is visiting so I use this as a sure-fire conversation starter.

 Common local phrases such as “yes”, “no”, and “thank you” come in handy everywhere.

-Most of the world doesn’t speak English as a first language, so it can be hard to communicate at times.
-I get around this issue with google translate, images, and body gestures to get my point across.
+Most of the world doesn’t speak English as a first language so communication can be rough on occasion.
+I get around the language barrier with google translate, images, and gestures to offer a better context.

 Hotels can be the most expensive cost during a trip.
 Luckily, there are less costly rentals available for long-term visitors.
 I know many travelers who choose to stay in a hostel because of the cheap rates and social atmosphere.

-I don’t stay in hostels because I value privacy, cleanliness, and sleep – and because I enjoy my introvert ways.
+I don’t stay in hostels because I value privacy, cleanliness, and sleep – and because of my introvert ways.

-The big discounts are available with a lease of a month or more.
-For example, my ideal living arrangement is a one bedroom furnished apartment that has a king-sized bed, functional kitchen, and a balcony to watch the sunset.
+The best discounts come with a lease of a month or longer.
+For example, my ideal living arrangement is a one bedroom furnished apartment with a king-sized bed, functional kitchen, and a balcony to watch the sunset.

-In Chiang Mai, Thailand, this kind of arrangement is available for as low as $7-10 per night.
+In Chiang Mai, Thailand, a similar arrangement can be had at $7-10 per night.
 The best deals aren’t found online but through visiting the property.

 New Modes of Transportation

-The United States has a huge car culture, and it’s normal for teenagers to begin driving at 16 years old.
-Yet, in many other countries, public transportation is a legit, and even popular, way to get around.
+The United States is a car culture and it’s normal for teenagers to drive their own cars at 16 years old.
+Yet, in many countries, public transportation is the most sensible way to move around.

 For example, Mexico City and London have underground train systems that connect the entire city.
-Anyone can get anywhere by paying a low fare.
+Anyone can get anywhere in predictable manner by paying a cheap fare.

-One of the things I like about renting an apartment is that it has a kitchen.
-That helps me keep my diet in check.
-A good balance for me is 1-2 meals at home and saving dinnertime for indulging in the local cuisine.
+What I like most about renting an apartment is having a private kitchen.
+Cooking keeps my weight under control.
+A good balance for me is preparing two meals at home and saving lunch, which is cheaper, for indulging at a local restaurant.

-I love how my body can pack on lean, mean muscles with a little exercise.
+I love how my body can pack on lean muscles with a little exercise.
 On the flipside, I can get plump even easier.
 It’s not hard to combat that, however.

-Monthly gym passes are usually cheaper than back home and don’t need a contract.
-The workout video shown below was filmed in a gym located in Cali, Colombia.
+Monthly gym passes cost a fraction of the price back home and the gyms don’t peddle long-term contracts that no one wants.
+The workout video shown below was filmed in Cali, Colombia.